kylburns89/sn-togetherai-tools/README.md

 # sn-togetherai-tools
 An easily configurable collection of generative AI tools for ServiceNow that utilizes Together.AI's serverless endpoints for GenAI tasks.

+## Usecase

+Since ServiceNow's Now Assist product is unavailable in PDIs, this allows for testing of GenAI responses using together.ai's library of serverless endpoint models.
+Note that this application is primarily for testing or demonstration purposes.
+I cannot guarantee you won't encounter any bugs, and the application is provided as-is without support.
+Though, I will be happy to answer any questions and would love feedback!
+Just send me a DM on Linkedin. https://www.linkedin.com/in/kyleburnswi/

 ## Together AI - Run AI with an API

 1. [https://together.ai](https://www.together.ai/)